Relocating to Texas

 How often should you review your Estate Plan?

 You should have your Estate Plan looked at least every three (3) years.
-If you are new to the state of Texas you definitely need to have your Estate Plan looked at by an experienced Texas Estate Planning Attorney now.
+If you are relocating to the state of Texas you definitely need to have your Estate Plan looked at by an experienced Texas Estate Planning Attorney now.

 Don’t make the IRS your unnamed beneficiary